priyankazala/Automations/IMAP Email Deletion Script/readme.md

 ## Usage
 1. **Configuration**:
-   - Replace `'yourz@email.com'` with your Gmail address.
+   - Replace `'your@email.com'` with your Gmail address.
    - Replace `'apps password'` with the app password generated for your Gmail account.
 If you haven't generated an app password, you can follow [Google's instructions](https://support.google.com/accounts/answer/185833?hl=en) to do so.

 2. **Running the Script**:
    - Execute the script using the command `python imap_email_deletion.py`.

-Upon execution, the script will perform the following actions:
+Upon execution, the script will prompt you to enter the email address of the sender whose emails you want to delete.
+It will then perform the following actions:
 - Connect to the Gmail IMAP server.
 - List all folders excluding the `[Gmail]` mailbox.
-- Iterate through each folder and search for emails from a specified target email address (`'targetemail.com'`).
+- Iterate through each folder and search for emails from the specified target email address.
 - Prompt the user to confirm the deletion of found emails.
 - Permanently delete the selected emails.

 ## Important Notes
 - **Email Deletion**: This script permanently deletes emails from the specified folders.
 Exercise caution while using it, as there is no way to recover deleted emails.
 - **Gmail Authentication**: Ensure that you use an app password generated for your Gmail account to authenticate the script.
 Regular account passwords may not work due to Gmail's security policies.
-- **Target Email Address**: Adjust the target email address (`'targetemail.com'`) in the script to match the sender's email address you wish to delete emails from.

 ## How to Run
 ```bash